 Additionally, courses that are taught in the academic disciplines of sociology, anthropology, women’s studies, and information technology have been well received by many of our students.
 In the end, the choice is up to each individual student.
 Keep in mind that communication majors have more than 30 credits of free electives required for graduation.
 This allows each student to tailor a curriculum that best fits his or her career goals.

-Check the course-offering booklet for prerequisite information.
+Check the course-offering information for prerequisite requirements.

 Anyone who has taken a course in another cluster but has gotten permission for it to count as an elective in your cluster, must complete a curriculum substitution form with his or her advisor.